Ang tagagawa ng Fiber Optic Temperature Sensor, Temperature Monitoring System, Propesyonal OEM/ODM Pabrika, Wholesaler, Supplier.customized.

 The Fluorescence Decay Principle

-Ang prinsipyo ng pagpapatakbo ng a Fluorescence fiber optic temperatura sensor is based on a well-understood quantum mechanical phenomenon: the temperature-dependent quenching of fluorescence in certain phosphor materials.
+Ang prinsipyo ng pagpapatakbo ng a fluorescence fiber optic temperature sensor is based on a well-understood quantum mechanical phenomenon: the temperature-dependent quenching of fluorescence in certain phosphor materials.
 At the tip of the sensor probe, isang maliit na elemento ng pospor (typically a rare-earth or transition-metal doped crystal or ceramic) is bonded to the end face of a multimode optical fiber.
 The interrogator instrument sends a short pulse of excitation light — typically ultraviolet or visible light from a high-brightness LED — through the optical fiber to the phosphor.
 The phosphor absorbs the excitation light and its dopant ions are promoted to excited electronic energy states.
-These excited ions then return to their ground state by emitting fluorescent light at a longer (Stokes-shifted) haba ng haba.
+These excited ions then return to their ground state by emitting fluorescent light at a longer (Stokes-shifted) haba ng daluyong.

-1/t(T) = 1/τ₀ + A · exp(−ΔE / kT)
+1/t(T) = 1/τ₀ + Isang · exp(−ΔE / kT)

 Why Decay Time Is the Superior Measurand